(excludes book reviews, most conference papers and book chapters, and quite a few older items)

 1980 The Structure of Intonational Meaning: Evidence from English.
 Bloomington: Indiana University Press.

-in press b.
+2020b.
 (Co-authors: D. R. Ladd and J. Kirby).
 Tone-melody matching in tone language singing.
-To appear in the Oxford Handbook of Linguistic Prosody, edited by Aoju Chen and Carlos Gussenhoven.
+In Chen and Gussenhoven, eds.
+The Oxford Handbook of Linguistic Prosody, Oxford University Press, pp. 676-687.

 2018.
 (Co-authors: D. R. Ladd and S. Schmid).
 Obstruent voicing effects on F0, but without voicing: Phonetic correlates of Swiss German lenis, fortis, and aspirated stops.
 Journal of Phonetics 71: 229-248.
 Published online October 2018, doi.org/10.1016/j.wocn.2018.09.003

 2016a.
 Commentary: Tone languages and laryngeal precision.
 Journal of Language Evolution 1: 70-72; published online February 2016, doi: 10.1093/jole/lzv014.
 Supplementary Materials.